Engin-Boot/capture-behavior-of-a-visit-counter-muskan01/needs-tech.md

   And - Server restores the information
   When - Server fails
   And - Server restores
-  Then - Lost information is recovered
+  Then - Lost information recovers
   And - it starts counting again

 Scenario: Reconcile counts if the sensor is offline for a while